evgenyneu/js-evaluator-for-android/README.md

 ## Synchronous loading

-JavaScript code loading is performed synchronously.
+JavaScript code is loaded synchronously.
 For example, suppose you have two JavaScript libraries `jQuery` and `underscore`.
 You can load them like this, they will be evaluated synchronously, one after another.

     jsEvaluator.evaluate(jQuery);